Election Day · September 16, 2026

 September 2025 · Financial Blackout

-⚠ Financial reporting ceases entirely
+⚠ Financial reporting ceases · August statement full of errors

 November 2025 · Collapse Begins